jaspector

 Monday through Friday, 8:00 AM to 12:00 PM

-Typical inspection sequence: Setbacks after staking and boundary submission; footing and under-slab before concrete; foundation and wood frame; building framing; electrical, plumbing, and rough-in before concealment; final inspection; separate finals for each trade before Certificate of Occupancy.
+Typical sequence: Setbacks after staking and boundary submission; footing and under-slab before concrete; foundation and wood frame; building framing; electrical, plumbing, and rough-in before concealment; final inspection; separate finals for each trade before Certificate of Occupancy.
 Except for scheduled concrete inspections, inspections will be made within 3 working days.

 Bayside's residential building code requires permits for new buildings and buildings brought into town, manufactured and mobile homes, additions, electrical, plumbing or mechanical systems, garages and carports, concrete driveways, patios and sidewalks, storage buildings, miscellaneous residential work including underground pools, porches, decks and fences, prefabricated structures, commercial parking, temporary buildings, and culverts.
 All buildings and manufactured homes must have permits before being brought into town.

+Building permit fees in Bayside, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $20.
 Fees are calculated as: Square-foot based plus flat charges.
 New construction: $0.45 per square foot.
 Additions and accessory structures: $0.45 per square foot with electrical/plumbing/HVAC, or $0.30 per square foot without.
 Required inspections: $100 per inspection.
 Structures under 200 square feet and certain smaller items use flat base fees..
 Plan check fee: $100 for structures over 200 square feet; $50 plan-review fee for decks (25% of assessed permit fee for structures over 200 sq ft, credited upon issuance).

-1. Download the applicable residential or commercial permit form and supporting checklist from the Building Permits and Inspections page.
+To apply for a building permit in Bayside, TX, follow these steps: 1.
+Download the applicable residential or commercial permit form and supporting checklist from the Building Permits and Inspections page.
 2. Complete the permit application and assemble sketches, drawings, plans, or other documentation required by code.
 A complete legal description is required and the site must be staked for setback inspection before work begins.
 3. Submit the completed permit materials to the town by email, mail, or in person.
 4. The town reviews the application for compliance with building code, ordinances, and regulations.
 If compliant, the permit is issued; if not, the application is denied and the applicant may correct violations or appeal to city council.
 5. Pay the applicable permit and plan-review fees.
 For structures over 200 square feet, the plan-review fee is paid on submission and the permit fee is paid on issuance.
 6. Post the permit card at the site and request each required inspection through the city office.
 7. After final inspections and code compliance, obtain the Certificate of Occupancy.

-Other cities in Refugio County
+Other jurisdictions in Refugio County.

-View all Refugio County jurisdictions →
+All Refugio County jurisdictions →